What Is a 609 Credit-Repair Dispute, and Is It Effective?

 Why should you never pay a collection agency?

-Having a collection agency involved with your account is bad enough for your credit score, so many people avoid collection agency calls and letters until the statute of limitation passes.
+Having a collection agency involved with your account is bad enough for your credit score, so many people avoid collection agency calls and letters until the statute of limitations passes.
 However, this won’t always work, as many collection agencies can sue you to collect.
-It would be best to consult an attorney who will help you navigate debt-collection laws and your possible course of action.
+It would be best to consult an attorney who will help you navigate debt-collection laws and your possible courses of action.

 Do credit bureaus really investigate disputes?

 Every 609 credit repair dispute letter to a credit bureau gets investigated.
-Whether or not the disputed information will be deleted is a completely different matter, which depends solely on the information itself.
+Whether or not the disputed information will be deleted is a completely different matter, though.

 Is ‘pay for delete’ illegal?

-It is not illegal, but it is a grey area.
-However, the new credit reporting formulas do the same thing without any payment.
+It is not illegal, but it is a gray area.
+However, the new credit reporting formulas do the same thing without any payment involved.